lightpanda-io/demo/README.md

 The benchmark uses a [homemade demo web page](https://github.com/lightpanda-io/demo).
-This web page is a fake e-commerce product offer page loading product details and reviews with two XHR requests.
+This web page is a fake e-commerce product offer page loading product details and reviews in JSON with two XHR requests.

 We decided to use a homemade page because Lightpanda browser is not yet fully compliant and we wanted to be sure it would be able to execute the web page